-Thinking that it would be great if I could find some way to make a change but still take advantage of my experience and knowhow, I started, together with Noam, a good friend and former colleague, an association called Sales Summit for senior sales and marketing executives in Israel.
+Thinking that it would be great if I could find some way to make a change but still take advantage of my experience and knowhow, I started an association called Sales Summit for senior sales and marketing executives in Israel, together with Noam - a friend and former colleague.

 We organized events for hitech executives every month with a leading expert or executive to discuss or learn about a topic related to sales and marketing innovation.

 I had also decided that I wanted to do something on the web.

 How do I start a business online?
 Can I be profitable with it?
 After a lot of research, I chose to work with Sitesell, which is today called Solo Build It!
 I liked their focus on building a web business, rather than a website.
 Read my detailed SBI!
 Review here.